-Irina Stahl (second term)
+Irina Stahl (first term)

-I am a full-time Senior Researcher at the Institute of Sociology of the Romanian Academy, in Bucharest, where in 2015, I founded the Religion and Society Laboratory.
-I also serve as an Associate Lecturer in European Ethnology at the University of Bucharest, since 2021.
+I am a full-time researcher at the Institute of Sociology of the Romanian Academy, in Bucharest, where in 2015, I founded the Religion and Society Laboratory.
 Previously, I completed graduate studies at the University of Bucharest and the École des Hautes Études en Sciences Sociales (Paris), where I received master degrees in History and Social Sciences.
 I am also an Alumni of the New Europe College, Institute for Advanced Studies, in Bucharest.
-Although a sociology graduate, I relate more to traditional Romanian sociology, as envisioned by the interwar Sociological School of Bucharest, than to the quantitatively grounded sociology currently popular.
-My approach to research is generally interdisciplinary, combining sociological methodology with ethnographic fieldwork, often in a diachronic manner.
+Although a sociology graduate, I relate more to traditional Romanian sociology, as envisioned by the interwar Sociological School of Bucharest, than to the quantitative grounded sociology currently popular.
+My approach to research is generally interdisciplinary, combining the sociological methodology with ethnographic fieldwork, often in a diachronic manner.

 Since 2010, I have conducted fieldwork on, and published in religious studies focusing on vernacular religion, with particular attention to Orthodox Christianity and religious practices in the urban environment.
 Among my research topics are: veneration of saints, relics and icons, sudden death memorials, pilgrimages and processions in public spaces.
-In 2014, the American Folklore Society awarded me the Don Yoder Prize for the Best Graduate Student Paper in Folk

-Belief or Religious Folklife for the article entitled The Romanian Saints: Between Popular Devotion and Politics.
+In 2014, the American Folklore Society awarded me the Don Yoder Prize for the Best Graduate Student Paper in Folk Belief or Religious Folklife for the article entitled The Romanian Saints: Between Popular Devotion and Politics.